Thursday, June 26, 2025

 Monday, March 25, 2024

 I am going end this "play by play" health story.
 At first it seemed like an interesting story but has become mundane, too much to read and moving slowly.
 I will keep this space here for factual updates but keep it short.
 It all officially started last February with my trips to hospital but was likely brewing behind the scenes for years.
 Tests and appointments are ongoing and nothing really resolved.
-Status is below.
+After a year into this, status is below.

 Tuesday, April 18, 2023